Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 # Draft of Voting Questions

-## 1.Crypto privacy: objects, scenarios and types
+## 1. Crypto privacy: objects, scenarios and types

 > Suggested topics for consideration/discussion
 > - the scope and coverage of personal data